Baked Coconut Panko Chicken Tenders

 Servings: 4

-Calories: 429kcal
+Calories: 405kcal

-These baked coconut panko chicken tenders are a great option for a weeknight dinners.
+These oven baked coconut panko chicken tenders are a great option for a weeknight dinners.
 Kids love dipping the baked chicken strips into the honey mustard sauce.
-You'll love how the coconut and panko topping keeps this baked chicken recipe moist and tender.
+You'll love how the coconut and panko topping keeps this baked breaded chicken recipe moist and tender.

 Print Recipe